 Bright Horizons and KinderCare have developed health and safety protocols based upon guidance public health authorities.
 Expect that your child may not be eligible for care if they are experiencing certain symptoms or if they or a family member has had a recent close contact with someone who tested positive for COVID-19.

-When using in-center care through KinderCare, each child counts as a use.
+When using in-center care through KinderCare, each child receiving care counts as a use.
 In other words, your yearly allocation will decrease by two if you send two children to a center for one day.

 The UW backup and sick child care program has limited funding and limited overall uses.
 Parents will be able to access services as long as yearly contract limitations are not exceeded.
 If program use exceeds funds available, the program may be suspended.